 - Bring plenty of water, and stock up on dry goods like peanut butter, bread, tea bags, and coffee.

-- If you want to cook with milk, or have access to a refrigerator one night and want to make overnight oats or chia pudding, try packing shelf stable milk (or milk substitutes) or grab some milk powder.
+- If you want to cook with milk, or have access to a refrigerator one night and want to make overnight oats, try packing shelf-stable milk or milk substitutes, or grab some milk powder.
 If you can’t go through an entire carton of milk in one meal, look for smaller, individual size boxes.

 - If you’re packing canned goods– don’t forget your can opener.
 Ditto for wine bottles and a corkscrew, as well as beer bottles and a bottle opener.